 students who serve in communities around the world during the summer break.

 K-State hosts Kansas Campus Compact, a statewide coalition of colleges and universities that promotes service initiatives that develop students' citizenship skills, helps campuses forge effective community partnerships, and provides resources and practical guidance for faculty seeking to integrate civic engagement into their teaching and research.

-SLS Ambassadors is a group of students who are actively engaged in the Leadership Studies Minor.
+SSLS Ambassadors is a group of students who are actively engaged in the Leadership Studies Minor.
 The mission of the SLS Ambassadors is to recruit students to the School of Leadership Studies, promote the mission and goals of Leadership Studies, and educate campus and community members about leadership.